ibm-cloud-docs/Cloudant/offerings/learning-center.md

 The function accepts one parameter - the document that is passed to it by the {{site.data.keyword.cloudant_short_notm}} indexer.
 Every time your function calls emit the parameters that you pass from the key-value of the index.

-The first example emits a key of `doc.name`, so this is an index for lookups by the name field, and there is nothing (null) for the value.
+The first example emits a key of `doc.name`, so in this case, it is an index for lookups by the name field.
+There is nothing (null) for the value.

 The second example pre-processes the data before emitting.
 This pre-processing is a useful way of tidying up strings, trimming whitespace, lower and uppercasing text, applying default values to missing data, or constraining values to certain ranges, and so on.

 The third example adds logic: only documents that are `published` make it to the index.
 This logic is equivalent to the partial filter selector we saw with {{site.data.keyword.cloudant_short_notm}} Query.

 Indexes build asynchronously and cannot be used until they build completely.
-Once built, they can be used for selection by key, lists of keys, ranges of keys, and aggregation of data for example, "Find orders between two dates, and calculate the total value of the orders, grouped by month."
+Once built, they can be used for selection by key, lists of keys, ranges of keys, and aggregation of data.
+For example, "Find orders between two dates, and calculate the total value of the orders, which are grouped by month."

 {{site.data.keyword.cloudant_short_notm}} includes the four built-in reducers (or five if you count `none`).